 Any NUJ member who has a problem with their home address appearing on a publicly-accessible register should contact the Membership Department for further advice.

-The UK government has also introduced the Data Protection Bill 2017-9 which, when passed, will set out principles similar to the GDPR regardless of what may or may not happen about Brexit.
+The UK parliament also passed the Data Protection Bill 2017-9 which, now it's an Act sets out principles similar to the GDPR regardless of what may or may not happen about Brexit.
 (EU Regulations take direct effect without separate UK legislation, but the GDPR leaves some details to Member States - see below.)
 At a late stage the House of Commons inserted a clause into the Bill requiring the Information Commissioner to produce "practical guidance in relation to the processing of personal data for the purposes of journalism" (and the House of Lords approved this: see Amendment 55 here).
 This amendment was part of the manoeuvring about dealing with the phone-hacking scandal.
 We will update our advice as guidance develops.